[Skip to Content]

 Judging Guideline: Judging in this category should not give undue weight to either the romance or the suspense/intrigue/adventure/dramatic events but consider both storylines together.
 The romance must have a happy or hopeful ending.
 These novels must include significant themes, characters, situations, or other content about women or sapphically aligned nonbinary people who are romantically and/or sexually attracted to women or sapphically aligned nonbinary people.
 This category is not to be confused with Mystery/Thriller/Crime (where a mystery, thriller, and/or crime constitutes the novel’s main plotline) or General Fiction (where romance with a happy or hopeful ending does not constitute a significant plotline).

-SCIENCE FICTION/FANTASY (Evaluation criteria)
+SCIENCE FICTION (Evaluation criteria)

 YOUNG ADULT FICTION (Evaluation criteria)